 - Machine Learning and Other Forms of Artificial Intelligence (AI)

 RMM vendors are beginning to discuss AI as a part of their product roadmaps.
 In addition to AI-based alerts, AI could enable you to automate some tasks that people must now perform.
 AI-powered condition-driven automation, for example, could allow you to train your system so that when it’s triggered in a specific way, it responds with the appropriate action.
-Automating with AI promises to save time and money, but also to reduce errors by eliminating the need f for human intervention.
+Automating with AI promises to save time and money and reduce errors by eliminating the need f for human intervention.

 - Support for Regulatory Compliance

-The regulatory environment will only become stricter as legislators attempt to protect consumer, healthcare, payment and other types of sensitive data.
-With remote monitoring and management solutions giving you access to your clients’ networks and, potentially, their data, RMM vendors are providing you with features and guidance on how to protect your clients — and your own business — from security vulnerabilities and the high costs of noncompliance.
+The regulatory environment will only become stricter as legislators attempt to protect consumer, healthcare, payment and other sensitive data.
+With remote monitoring and management solutions giving you access to your clients’ networks and, potentially, their data, RMM vendors are providing you with features and guidance on protecting your clients — and your own business — from security vulnerabilities and the high costs of noncompliance.
 Datto offers this ebook, for example, on complying with the EU’s General Data Protection Regulation (GDPR).

 - Complementing Security Solutions